mkalkbrenner/dof_configtool_client/README.md

 ## Setup

 You need to install PHP on your system.
-For Windows have a look at http://php.net/manual/en/install.windows.php
+For Windows have a look at https://windows.php.net/download/ or http://php.net/manual/en/install.windows.php

 Download the DOF Configtool Client from https://github.com/mkalkbrenner/dof_configtool_client